cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

 * Watson Studio project

-    Simply use the *Deployments* tab of the project in Watson Studio.
+    Use the *Deployments* tab of the project in Watson Studio.
 Test data can be submitted either in a typed form, JSON-formatted code, or as a data source.
 It is very simple that you don't even have to write a line of code [@sp20-516-252-model-deployment].